adorsys/xs2a/online-banking-demo/src/main/ais-ui/README.md

     - spring.mail.username=
     - spring.mail.properties.mail.smtp.auth=false
     - spring.mail.properties.mail.smtp.starttls.enable=false
-3. Get the psu user credentials (login + password) in `http://localhost:28080/swagger-ui.html`.
+4. Get the psu user credentials (login + password) in `http://localhost:28080/swagger-ui.html`.
 You can find these credentials with the `GET /psu/` endpoint.
-The user has to match the debtor iban from step 3.
+The user has to match the iban of the user (Step 5: dedicated accounts consent).
+A user with these credentials must also exist in your local keycloak instance.
-4. Create a new consent in `http://localhost:8080/swagger-ui.html`.
+5. Create a new consent in `http://localhost:8080/swagger-ui.html`.
 The endpoint for the creation is `AISP, Consents` -> `POST /api/v1/consents`.
 There are two different types of consents. *Bank Offered Consents* and *Dedicated Accounts Consents*
     - **Bank Offered Consent**
     ```
     {